eGax/arch-pkgbuild-trenchbroom/README.md

 The purpose of this is to enable Arch users to install the past official release of TrenchBroom, version 2023.1.
-The way the AUR does.
-Highly recommend you use the current TrenchBroom version at this time 2024.1.<br>
+The way the AUR does, but I highly recommend you use the current TrenchBroom version at this time 2024.1.<br>

 To install TB in your Arch distro of choice from a terminal :